 Here are my top takeaways gleaned from listening to the expert speakers, networking and bonding with other copywriters and generally soaking up all the copy goodness.

 You can change your mindset

-Well, you may not be able to change it, but you can absolutely work to reframe it.
+Well, you can absolutely work to reframe it.
 It’s all about how you look at it.
 Mindset affects every aspect of running a business from ‘How much can I charge?’ to being confident when cold pitching for work.
 It’s the difference between doom and gloom thinking – ‘All my work has dried up, I must be awful,’ and positive, practical thinking – ‘Thank goodness, now I have some time to implement some new systems and processes.’
 This is relevant, no matter your role or industry.

-Robert Gerrish, from Flying Solo, gave some practical tips to help us work through the challenges of imposter syndrome.
+Robert Gerrish from Flying Solo gave some practical tips to help us work through the challenges of imposter syndrome.
 According to his research, I’m a perfectionist/expert.
 I’m rubbish at delegating (guilty), and continue to take courses/learn everything to be an expert ‘just in case’ I need to know something.
-The advice I’ll be implementing is to ‘just start’ things even when I don’t feel ready and to adopt more of a ‘just in time learning’ approach.
+The advice I’ll be implementing from him is to ‘just start’ things and to adopt more of a ‘just in time learning’ approach.
 Many speakers echoed Robert’s thoughts.
 Kate Toon, conference organiser/party planner didn’t hold back, inviting all the copywriters in the room to step up and shift their thinking to encourage positive changes.

 Absolutely everyone has an X-factor